 As counselling is practised and conceptualised in various ways, it's essential you're abreast with information about what distinguishes my approach from disparate counselling methodologies.
 Information about my therapeutic approach is critical in making an informed choice about whether or not my therapeutic practice is right for you.

 The person-centred approach, formulated by the late psychologist Carl Rogers, revolutionised the field of psychotherapy.
 Rogers recognised that it is the client who knows what's best.
-The authority previously situated in the practitioner's hands was to become decentralised and made for a more equalitarian therapeutic dynamic between client and counsellor.
+The authority previously situated in the practitioner's hands became decentralised and made for a more equalitarian therapeutic dynamic between client and counsellor.
 Indeed, this groundbreaking discovery set the stage for uplifting the therapeutic procedure.

-After years of clinical experience and meticulous research about the therapeutic process, explicitly concerning what makes therapy such an efficacious means of mobilising healing, Rogers discerned that it was the client's underappreciated indigenous capacity for self-direction proved a potent force for constructive personality change.
+After years of clinical experience and meticulous research about the therapeutic process, explicitly concerning what makes therapy such an efficacious means of mobilising healing, Rogers discerned that it was the client's underappreciated indigenous capacity for self-direction that proved a potent force for constructive personality change.
 Rogers began to appreciate this inherent forward-moving tendency as the nexus for healing and its power to be released when the practitioner possessed and related to his clients with a particular operational philosophy.

 Henceforth, the therapeutic relationship rested on what's come to be known as the core conditions of empathy, congruence, and unconditional positive regard.
 Attitudes sincerely held and emitted by the practitioner allow the client to explore aspects of themselves and their experience.
 The absence of threat permits clients to venture into emotional territory hitherto cordoned off by defences.
 Clients can come to perceive themselves differently and accrue crucial insight into their individual experiences and their situation.
 These conditions will galvanise the client's actualising resources toward living more wholeheartedly and authentically.